Rowdy Tellez Player Props: Brewers vs. Diamondbacks

-On Tuesday, Rowdy Tellez (.147 on-base percentage in past 10 games, 149 points below season-long percentage) and the Milwaukee Brewers face the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 8:10 PM ET.
+Rowdy Tellez -- with a slugging percentage of .188 in his past 10 games (including no homers) -- will be in action for the Milwaukee Brewers against the Arizona Diamondbacks, with Zac Gallen on the mound, on June 21 at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Diamondbacks.
+He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.

 Rowdy Tellez Game Info & Props vs. the Diamondbacks